mbero/mbero.github.io/_posts/2019-12-21-spring-testing.markdown

     expenseService.createExpense(getTestExpenseObj())

-Whole assertion is just checking if returned list by `getAllExpenses` has any elements.
+Whole assertion is just checking if list returned by `getAllExpenses()`  method has any elements.